-A range of different types of portable, outdoor chairs will be provided, but you can also bring your own chairs, blankets or cushions to sit on.
+We have a selection of different types of portable, outdoor chairs, but you can also bring your own chairs, blankets or cushions to sit on.
 Our outdoor shows may have different seating set ups, so please follow the guidance from volunteers when you arrive on site.
 They will be able to guide you to the relevant locations to set up your seating, or help you access the seating we have available.

 How accessible is the space for wheelchair users and those with mobility issues?

-The space is all one level with a wide, open gateway to access.
+The space is flat, on one level with a wide, open gateway to access.
 The seating configuration is flexible.
-The toilets are located inside the venue and there is a ramp (no steps) to access the building through double doors.
+Toilets (including an accessible toilet) are located inside the venue and there is a gentle ramp (no steps) to access the building through double doors.

 Where will toilet facilities be and how will these be managed?